azurecitadel/azurecitadel.github.io/automation/images/lab2.md

 secret=<clientSecret>
 ```

 Make sure that your local copy is protected using `chmod 600 credentials`.
-This .ini for file is one way of handling [Azure credentials for Ansible](https://docs.ansible.com/ansible/latest/scenario_guides/guide_azure.html#authenticating-with-azure).
+This .ini file is one way of handling [Azure credentials for Ansible](https://docs.ansible.com/ansible/latest/scenario_guides/guide_azure.html#authenticating-with-azure).

 Now add a new step in your provisioners, in the middle: